bcgov/digital-trust-toolkit/applications/application_bc_tenure_and_resource_stewardship_branch.md

 ## 2.1.
 Glossary

+*  **Credential Holders**: BC Petroleum and Natural Gas Operators
-Title Holder - In the [BC Petroleum & Natural Gas Title Credential Governance](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-bc-petroleum-natural-gas-title.md), the term title holder is used to reference a person and/or a company in whose name a PNG title document is recorded in the division records.
+*  **Title Holder**: In the [BC Petroleum & Natural Gas Title Credential Governance](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-bc-petroleum-natural-gas-title.md), the term title holder is used to reference a person and/or a company in whose name a PNG title document is recorded in the division records.

 ## 2.2.
 Risk Assessment